IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ==============  ============  =====================

 This weight allows the definition of equivalent (representative) periods (e.g., one representative week with a weight of 52 or four representative weeks each one with a weight of 13).
-Stages are not mathematically connected between them, i.e., no constraints link the operation at different stages.
-Consequently, the storage type can't exceed the duration of the stage (i.e., if the stage lasts for 168 hours the storage type can only be hourly or daily).
+Stages are not mathematically connected between them, i.e., no constraints link the operation at different consecutive stages.
+Therefore, the storage type can't exceed the duration of the stage (i.e., if the stage lasts for 168 hours the storage type can only be hourly or daily).
+If there are no investment decisions or the investment decisions are ignored, all the periods, scenarios, and stages are solved independently.

 Adequacy reserve margin
 -----------------------